ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 Finally, *we can even make up our own nouns and verbs* and add them to the language.
 For example, we can create a data type `Venue`, give it a method that calculates the average rating from its reviews, and then use that method whenever we want.

-One of the best things about Ruby is its wonderful **open-source** community: programmers very often share these new classes that they write with one another, making the language ever easier to use and ever more powerful!
+One of the best things about Ruby is its wonderful **open-source** community: programmers very often share these new classes that they write with one another, making the language ever easier to use and ever more powerful.

 ## Ruby's primary syntax

-So, in terms of **data** and **methods**, Ruby comes with a powerful set out-of-the-box *and* is always getting better!
-That's good news.
+So, in terms of **data** and **methods**, Ruby comes with a powerful set out-of-the-box *and* is always getting better.
+That's good news!
 Here's even more good news: to access all of this power, the **primary syntax** is straightforward.
 It looks like this: `some_object.some_method`

 Here's a real example: